Researcher NLP · ML · AI engineering Champaign, IL

 adore-ah

 Hi, I'm Adaora!
-I'm an undergraduate studying statistics, linguistics, and actuarial science with a minor in computer science.
+I'm an undergraduate studying statistics, linguistics, and computer science.
 I'm into NLP, machine learning, and AI engineering.
-Outside the lab I read fiction, play electric guitar and squash, and keep a running list of words I love in languages I'm still learning.
+Outside the lab I love to read fantasy, play electric guitar and squash, and keep a running list of words I love in languages I'm still learning.

 · · · · · · · · · · · · · · · · · · · · · · · · · · · ·